Skeletonxf/star-ruler-2-mod-ce/README.md

 ## Features

-- Several biome based planet constructions and 'terraforming'* options
+- Several biome based planet constructions and 'terraforming'<sup>1</sup> options
 - Food system reworked
   - This is probably the main/biggest/only divergence from vanilla
   - Food planets are much rarer